oisdk/foldpost/README.md

 zip' xs ys = foldr f (\_ _ -> []) xs (foldr g (const []) ys)
 ```

-This turns out to be much more complicated than you'd initially think.

 The best solution I found online only dealt with `Fold`s, not `Foldable`s.
 You can read it [here](http://okmij.org/ftp/Haskell/zip-folds.lhs).

+## Recursive Types ##

-Reqorking it for `Foldable`s, the initial intuition is to have the `foldr` on the `ys` produce a function which takes an element of the `xs`, and returns a function which takes an element of the `xs`, and so on, finally returning the created list.
+Reworking the solution online for `Foldable`s, the initial intuition is to have the `foldr` on the `ys` produce a function which takes an element of the `xs`, and returns a function which takes an element of the `xs`, and so on, finally returning the created list.
 The *problem* with that approach is the types involved:

 ```haskell
 zip' :: [a] -> [b] -> [(a,b)]